 I followed the prevalent approach of the time by electing to model a freelance (fictional) railroad.
 This approach let me ignore general railroad practices and do whatever I wanted.
 It was about this time that I met a much more experienced modeler who was scratchbuilding box cars after photographing and measuring real box cars in the nearby railroad yards.
 After studying some of his models, I came home and removed the trucks and couplers from my pitiful efforts at scratchbuilding freight cars and threw them in the trashcan, vowing to challenge myself to build better freight cars from then on.

+This is my first layout.
+By the time I had reached this level of completion, it was time to tear it down.
 It was about this time that I also realized that modeling a specific prototype railroad could be both more challenging and more fun than freelancing.
 I also discovered that more satisfaction could be derived from my modeling if I could look at a photo of the prototype and my model of it and feel comfortable that I did my best to duplicate it to scale.

 But what railroad to model?
 I fully expected to not only spend a lifetime modeling it but also to spend a lifetime researching it.
 My list of criteria was short.
 First, the selected prototype railroad had to be in California where I live.
 I felt that, if you are going to model a specific prototype, you also need to accurately model the scenery and, to do that, you need to be able to visit the locations you are modeling.
 At that time in my life, I couldn't see how I could ever afford to visit another state to do that.
-Secondly, there needed to be a available book on that prototype with a lot of photos.
+Secondly, there needed to be an available book on that prototype with a lot of photos.
 Since I planned to scratchbuild the structures needed for the layout and the equipment owned by the railroad, I would need a lot of photos.
 Also, I didn't want to pick a prototype which was popular with manufacturers.
 Do to so would mean continual disappointments when new brass locomotives were released every few months without the modeling budget to purchase them.
 So, I wanted to select a prototype which was "never" going to be popular enough to warrant attention from the brass importers.

 These criteria led me to consider a couple of California short lines including the Sierra Railroad and the Yosemite Valley Railroad.
 I finally settled on the Yosemite Valley Railroad primarily due to Hank Johnston's book on the line, Railroads to Yosemite Valley.
 It simply had more photos than the book on the Sierra RR.